-Fellows become involved with research at the beginning of their training program, with at least fourteen blocks dedicated to research.
+Fellows become involved with research at the beginning of their training program.
+During the three-year fellowship, a total of 12 months is dedicated to research.
 Research projects, developed during the first and second years of training, are normally completed during the third year.

-Clinical research opportunities are available in the fields of echocardiography, including transesophageal echocardiography, stress echocardiography and fetal echocardiography, body surface potential mapping, electrophysiology, and interventional cardiac catheterization.
-Extensive clinical research opportunities are available with other subspecialties in Pediatrics, and well as other departments within University Hospitals of Cleveland.
+Clinical research opportunities are available in all areas of the Division of Cardiology: general cardiology, non-invasive imaging, fetal cardiology, electrophysiology, cardiac catheterization and adult congenital heart disease.
+Extensive clinical research opportunities are available with other subspecialties in pediatrics, and well as with other departments at University Hospitals.

 Basic science research opportunities are available in embryology, electrophysiology, interventional cardiac catheterization and biomedical engineering.
-Close cooperation with the Division of Adult Cardiology (Department. of Medicine), and the Departments of Genetics, and Physiology and Biophysics at Case Western Reserve University School of Medicine provide fertile opportunities for basic science research.
+Close cooperation with the Departments of Genetics, and Physiology and Biophysics at Case Western Reserve University School of Medicine provide fertile opportunities for basic science research.

 Each fellow is required to take the institution's fellows course and a statistics course offered by the Department of Pediatrics.
 Computer skills for data analysis and presentations are an integral part of the program.
-The faculty mentor is responsible for regular and in depth review of the progress of the research.
+Faculty mentors regularly review the progress of the research.
 The preparation of grants and manuscripts is supervised by the faculty mentor and reviewed by the program director.